Thomas Rayam

+College career

-Thomas Leon Rayam (born January 3, 1968) is an American former professional football offensive lineman who played in the National Football League (NFL) and Canadian Football League (CFL).
-He was selected by the Washington Redskins in the tenth round of the 1990 NFL draft.
-He played college football for the Alabama Crimson Tide, and is remembered for blocking Penn State's last-second field-goal attempt in a 17–16 Alabama win in 1989.
+Rayam played college football for the Alabama Crimson Tide, and is remembered for blocking Penn State's last-second field-goal attempt in a 17–16 Alabama win in 1989.

+Professional career

+Rayam was selected by the Washington Redskins in the tenth round of the 1990 NFL draft.
+He played in 20 games in the NFL with the Cincinnati Bengals and played in 126 games in the CFL with the Birmingham Barracudas, Edmonton Eskimos, Calgary Stampeders, and Toronto Argonauts.

+Personal life

-His older brother Hardy Rayam played for the Notre Dame Fighting Irish under coach Dan Devine.
-Thomas' son T.J.
-Rayam also plays in the CFL.
+Rayam's older brother, Hardy Rayam, played for the Notre Dame Fighting Irish under coach Dan Devine.
+Rayam's son, T.J.
+Rayam, played in the CFL for the Stampeders and his younger son, Jalen Rayam, plays for the Toronto Argonauts.